vistalab-technion/pp5/README.md

    ```shell
    mamba env create -n arpeggio -f environment-arpeggio.yml
    ```
-   This is only for tertiary contact analysis.
+   This is only required for tertiary contact analysis.
 Note that arpeggio is installed into a separate environment because it requires packages which are incompatible with the main pp5 environment.
 3. Install the `pp5` environment by running